 For the most part, Americans tend to see dietitians' role in professional misconduct similarly.
 Three-quarters of the public (75%) considers these misconduct cases as isolated incidents, while 22% view them as signs of a broader problem.
-And when it comes to identifying the source of the misconduct, 72% fall on the side of the dietitians, saving most have good intentions and it's the system that is broken.
+And when it comes to identifying the source of the misconduct, 72% fall on the side of the dietitians, saying most

-The public tends to believe most nutrition researchers are wellintentioned
+The public tends to believe most nutrition researchers are well-intentioned have good intentions and it's the system that is broken.